-- 1. Open the ad hoc report writer portlet (see Launching the Ad Hoc Report Writer), and either click the Edit icon for an existing report, or click Design a New Report. - 2.
+- Open the ad hoc report writer portlet (see Launching the Ad Hoc Report Writer on page 886), and either click the Edit icon for an existing report, or click Design a New Report. - 2.
 If you are designing a new report, select one or more data sources.
-See Data Source Section and DB View Relationships Section. - 3.
-Go to the Charts tab. - 4.
-From the Chart Type drop-down list, select Funnel. - 5.
-Enter a title for the chart in the Title field. - 6.
-Enter a number in the Records field to limit how many records you want to use to create the chart.
+See Data Source Section and DB View Relationships Section on page 865. - 3.
+Go to the Charts tab.